 Identify your main water needs

 With the right conditions, a surface water source can provide a home, cabin, or cottage with most, if not all, of its water needs.
-As long as an adequate flow rate can be achieved, needs such as drinking, cooking, and gardening can be met.
+As long as an adequate flow rate can be achieved, drinking, cooking, and gardening needs can be met.

 Outdoor uses: gardening, irrigation

-Those wishing to supply their garden with a clean water supply from the lake or river may do so by running a line to a collection tank.
-Storing water in a collection tank allows you to access water quickly and easily without having to overwork the pump, which will significantly extend its life.
+Those wishing to supply their garden with clean water from the lake or river may run a line to a collection tank.
+Storing water in a collection tank allows you to access water quickly and easily without overworking the pump, significantly extending its life.